 Figure 8 provides the estimated efforts for the four MDAs.
-Figure 7 shows the total size (SLOC) for the IWayFinder application after it has been developed using each MDA.
-The figure shows that COCA-MDA requires less effort in personmonths, despite the fact that the total SLOC is greater than for Paspallis's MDA.
+It also shows the total size (SLOC) for the IWayFinder application after it has been developed in each MDA.
+The figure shows that COCA-MDA requires less effort in PM, despite the fact that the total SLOC is greater than for Paspallis's MDA.
 In Paspallis's MDA, each context provider requires a separate plug-in architecture, which requires new software engineering to build the plug-in.
-The MDA tool does not generate the required code for the plug-in, but instead leaves the required code to be composed and configured in the deployment stage.
-This increases the effort required to configure and maintain the plug-in architecture.
-This effort is captured using UFP analysis.
-The total effort for Paspallis's MDA is one of the highest because the ratio of the maintenance adjustment factor is very high.
-These facts demonstrate the accuracy obtained using COCOMO II in estimating selfadaptive software development methodology.
-In addition, the figure shows that the effort in MUSIC is the greatest; the reason for this is a lower ratio of adaptive and reused code in MUSIC compared to that in its extensions, U-MUSIC and Paspallis's MDA.
+The MDA tool does not generate the required code for the plug-in, but leaves the required code to be composed and configured in the deployment stage.
+This requires more effort to configure and maintain the plug-in architecture.
+This effort is captured using the UFP analysis, so the total effort for Paspallis's MDA is one of the highest because the ratio of the maintenance adjustment factor is very high.
+Such facts demonstrate the accuracy obtained using COCOMO II in estimating self-adaptive software development methodology.
+In addition, the figure shows that the effort in MUSIC is the greatest; the reason for this is a lower ratio of adaptive and reused code in MUSIC compared to that in its extensions U-MUSIC and Paspallis's MDA.